 Remind teenagers of their welcome in Christ.

 There is no more theologically rich nor practical verse to turn to when looking at the subject of welcome than Romans 15:7.
-It says: “Welcome one another, therefore, just as Christ has welcomed you, for the glory of God” (Emphasis mine).
+It says: “, therefore, just as Christ has welcomed you, for the glory of God” (Emphasis mine).

 While the world screams “do, then be accepted,” the pattern of the gospel is one in which Jesus says: “I have done this for you, and I accept you through my sacrifice; now go and do.”
 If you want to have a ministry in which your students are reaching those in the margins, you have to have one thing at the center: Jesus and his sacrificial life, death and resurrection.

-Only when students have been welcomed by Christ through the gospel and know who they are in him will they even have the desire to welcome others.
+Only through the gospel and know who they are in him will they even have the desire to welcome others.
 This means that our ministries must be saturated with the gospel, and with the aim of the gospel.
 We don’t want to welcome students for the sake of welcome alone, but for the sake of them seeing and savoring Christ.